-ClearBridge Investments, LLC ("ClearBridge") is a leading global equity manager committed to delivering longterm results through authentic active management, as we have for more than 60 years, by offering investment solutions that emphasize differentiated, bottom-up stock selection.
-Owned by Franklin Resources, Inc, ClearBridge operates with investment independence from headquarters in New York and offices in Baltimore, Fort Lauderdale, London, San Mateo, and Sydney.
-Our active approach combines the market knowledge of longtenured portfolio managers with the original research of a specialized group of sector and portfolio analysts and the deep diligence of a dedicated risk management team.
+ClearBridge Investments, LLC ("ClearBridge") is a leading global equity manager committed to delivering long-term results through authentic active management, as we have for more than 60 years, by offering investment solutions that emphasize differentiated, bottom-up stock selection.
+Owned by Franklin Resources, Inc., ClearBridge operates with investment autonomy from headquarters in New York and offices in Baltimore, Calgary, Fort Lauderdale, London, San Mateo, and Sydney.
+Our active approach combines the market knowledge of long-tenured portfolio managers with the original research of a specialized group of sector and portfolio analysts and the deep diligence of a dedicated risk management team.
 The firm offers strategies focused on three primary client objectives in our areas of proven expertise: high active share, income solutions and low volatility.
-As more fully described in Item 8, we integrate ESG considerations into our fundamental research process across all strategies.
+As more fully described in Item 8, we integrate Environmental, Social and Governance ("ESG") considerations into our fundamental research process across all strategies.

-At September 30, 2022, ClearBridge managed approximately \$138 billion of which about \$27 billion consisted of non-discretionary models.
+At September 30, 2024, ClearBridge managed approximately \$180.8 billion in assets under management of which about \$40 billion were non-discretionary1.